 Click Ok to apply your changes and exit.

-To disable OneDrive files on-demand, reverse the steps above, go to the OneDrive settings tab, and uncheck the Save space and download files as you use them in a box to turn off files on-demand with OneDrive.
+To turn off OneDrive files on-demand, reverse the steps above, go to the OneDrive settings tab, uncheck the Save space, and download files as you use them in a box to turn off files on-demand with OneDrive.

-Files On-Demand settings are unique to each device, so make sure you turn it on for each device where you want to use it.
+Files On-Demand settings are unique to each device, so turn it on for each device where you want to use it.

 That should do it!